{{ result.summaryTitle }}

 Payload

-The useful bytes carried by the Ethernet frame and counted in the efficiency numerator.
+The useful data bytes counted in the efficiency numerator.

 Goodput

-The payload data rate after the selected Ethernet frame and wire-time overhead are removed.
+The useful payload data rate after selected Ethernet overhead is removed from line rate.

 MAC frame

-The Ethernet frame from destination MAC through FCS, excluding preamble, start delimiter, and inter-frame gap.
+The Ethernet frame from destination MAC address through FCS, excluding preamble, start delimiter, and inter-frame gap.

 FCS

-Frame check sequence, the 4-byte trailer used for frame error detection.
+Frame check sequence, the 4-byte trailer used to detect frame errors.

 SFD